 38. In light of the changed and evolving security environment, further adaptation is needed.
 Therefore, we have decided to further strengthen the Alliance's deterrence and defence posture.
 Building on the success of the Readiness Action Plan, today we are adopting a broad approach to deterrence and defence which draws upon all of the tools at NATO's disposal.
 This will provide the Alliance with a range of options to be able to respond to any threats from wherever they arise.
 Given the different nature, types and origins of threats, we will tailor our response to specific circumstances.
 Taken together, the measures we are approving at this Summit will enhance the security of all Allies and ensure protection of Alliance territory, populations, airspace and sealines of communication, including across the Atlantic, against all threats from wherever they arise.
-In this context, our response is united and adequate to the new security environment, demonstrating our ability and willingness to defend one another.
+In this context, our response is united and adequate to the

+9/22/2016 NATO - Official text: Warsaw Summit Communiqué - Issued by the Heads of State and Government participating in the m... new security environment, demonstrating our ability and willingness to defend one another.
 As part of the Alliance posture, these measures are defensive in nature, proportionate, consistent with our international commitments and demonstrate our respect for the rules-based European security architecture.